Information Secure Storage Policy

 • Personal devices/storage media, including personal email accounts must not be used to store private and confidential data.

-• NB USB sticks, and CDs etc can degrade over time
+• NB USB sticks, and CDs and SD Cards etc can degrade over time

 • Portable media should be handed in to SIZ for secure disposal